 Frozen section (1 month)

-The frozen pathology fellow is posted to either the North (Parkview) or South (Peters) frozen section area and is partnered with an accessioner and technician or PA.
+The frozen pathology fellow alternates daily between the North (Parkview) and South (Peters) frozen section area and is partnered with an accessioner, technician and/or PA.
 This team provides both gross intraoperative consultations (often in the operating room) and frozen sections (approximately 30/day across both sites).
 The fellow has direct attending pathologist supervision during the day.
 As part of graduated responsibility, the fellow reads frozens at night and on weekends with indirect supervision, with direct supervision invoked only as necessary.

 Research/elective (1 month)